Landscape Character Assessment

 “Landscape means an area, as perceived by people, whose character is the result of the action and interaction of natural and/or human factors.”

-Following the introduction of the ELC, a broader approach to ‘landscape’ has been pursued at a national level, grounded in the principle that all landscapes matter, regardless of location or condition.
+Following the introduction of the ELC, a broader approach to ‘landscape’ has been pursued at a national level.
+It's principle is that all landscapes matter, regardless of location or condition.
 The ELC makes it clear that landscapes do not stop at urban boundaries.

-This report presents a description and evaluation of the landscape of the Borough of Darlington.
-It has been prepared on behalf of Darlington Borough Council to provide part of the evidence base for forthcoming development planning documents.
+The LCA report presents a description and evaluation of the landscape of Darlington.
+It provides part of the evidence base for forthcoming development planning documents.

 - Darlington Landscape Character Assessment [pdf document]